Last updated on May 18th, 2020

 Lightroom has a better RAW image import process since it can convert RAW files into Adobe’s lossless DNG RAW format.
 DNG files save a considerable amount of space when working with thousands of photos.
 For some reason, Capture One only converts RAW files to DNG during export.
 Capture One can also render DNG images.

-Capture One has layers – one of the best ways to edit images with stacked adjustments.
+Capture One has layers – one of the best ways to edit images is with stacked adjustments.
 Therefore, you won’t need Photoshop unless you’re doing advanced editing.
 Lightroom doesn’t have layers.

 Capture One has better color grading with its advanced color editor.
 But you can still color grade well in Lightroom.